In MS 78: Peter Franssen(WPB) as revisionist as Deng Xiaoping |

 Industry, commerce and other sectors of the economy cannot develop on the basis of the poverty of 80 per cent of the population. (...)

 So, that is a brief history of new China and of what we have done in recent years.
 How can people build socialism?
 You said you wanted to learn from China's experience.
 The road to socialism in China has been full of twists and turns.
-But the experience of the last 20 years has taught us one very important principle: to build socialism we must adhere to Marxist dialectical materialism and historical materialism or, as Comrade Mao Zedong put it, in everything we do we must seek truth from facts -- in other words, we must proceed from reality."
+But the experience of the last 20 years has taught us one very important principle: to build socialism we must adhere to Marxist dialectical materialism and historical materialism or, as Comrade Mao Zedong put it, in everything we do we must seek truth from facts -- in other words, we must proceed from reality."2

-These point of views of Peter Franssen as cadre of the WPB had to be fought as positions taken by a cadre who is unfaithful to the official points of view developed on the base of a by majority approved points of view on partycongresses (certainly the fourth and fifth congress of the WPB.
+point of views of Peter Franssen as cadre of the WPB had to be fought as positions taken by a cadre who is

-Read these points of views (approved by the fourth (1991) and fifth (1995)congress) as they were expressed by Ludo Martens in Marxist Studies number 29 (1996)
+these points of views (approved by the fourth (1991) and fifth (1995)congress) as they were expressed by Ludo Martens in

 "Did the national bourgeoisie approve of socialism?